Rosevear/MLTemplate/README.md

 # Data Version Control #
 Large data files can be problematic for vanilla git to handle, especially when the workflow in question demands multiple different versions of large data sets.
-DVC (dta version control, see https://dvc.org/doc/home) is a software solution for managing data and model versioning in an integrated way with git.
+DVC (data version control, see https://dvc.org/doc/home) is a software solution for managing data and model versioning in an integrated way with git.

 See https://dvc.org/doc/use-cases/versioning-data-and-model-files for an example use case of DVC to version data nad/or model files: